Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-2/02-alignment-QC.md

 - The only possible issue I would note is that one sample seems to have slightly fewer total aligned reads than the others, with ~15 million.
 This isn't necessarily a problem, and is likely related to the amount of input material and/or its quality, and if I have done a good job of tracking sample metadata, such as the the RNA QC scores, I could test this hypothesis.
 I might also be careful not to make any inferences from this sample that would need to be based off deeper sequencing (e.g. identifying a novel splice junction).

 **Note:** Since we set the `STRAND` option in `CollectRNASeqMetrics` to `NONE` (as this is an unstranded dataset) there is no section in the report for strand specificity.
-If you library is stranded, and you told `CollectRNASeqMetrics` the correct strand that you expect your reads to be on, you should see that >99% of your reads are on the expected strand.
+If your library is stranded, and you told `CollectRNASeqMetrics` the correct strand that you expect your reads to be on, you should see that >99% of your reads are on the expected strand.
 If they are not, you either specified the wrong strand, or there was a problem in library prep. and your strand-synthesis was not very effective.
 An example from a good dataset is shown below:

 <p align="center">
 <img src="../figures/collectrnaseqmetrics.png" title="xxxx" alt="strand-ori"